williamyeny/williamyeny.github.io/_posts/2025-06-11-dragon-fruit.md

 I don't usually get to my third fact because their eyes start unfocusing.
 And I don't want them to forget to try the yellow dragon fruit!

 Sometimes, I ask if they have any yellow-dragon-fruit-like recommentations for me.
-I really live for "maybe you've had the wrong `X`" moments.
+I really live for "maybe you've had the wrong X" moments.

 Like I thought I didn't like wearing sunglasses until I found one that fit my low nose bridge.
 Or I thought I hated Joe's Pizza, but it's actually heavenly when it's at the end of a night out with your fellow alcoholics.